-The problem was that Ayxin herself had no sense of style, and her followers could not resist the compulsion of her dominion long enough to tell her the truth.
-Even though her sycophants brought up dress after dress, she rejected them all, finding that none had the charm of the simple cotton shirt which Jun had gifted her in the midst of their heated exchange.
+The problem was that Ayxin had no sense of style, and her followers could not resist the compulsion of her dominion long enough to tell her the truth.
+Even though her sycophants brought up dress after dress, she rejected them all, finding that none had the charm of the simple cotton shirt which Jun had gifted her during their heated exchange.

-In the end, Ayxin settled on a dark green skirt and the Hello-Kitty T-shirt, imagining how surprised the Ash Bringer would be when she showed up at the wedding.
+In the end, Ayxin settled on a dark green skirt and the Hello-Kitty T-shirt, imagining how surprised her Ash Bringer would be when she showed up at the wedding.

-The Dragon-Mage thus allowed her original appearance to overlay that of the Human niece, giving herself deeply set eyes, a sharper jawline, a more pronounced noble nose, and a head full of flaxen, platinum hair, replacing her warm black.
-For shoes, the pair Gwen had given her had been ruined by excessive use, so she had Pao find her a replacement in albino-snake leather from a place called Italy, as a homage to her useless brother.
+The Dragon-Mage thus allowed her original appearance to overlay that of the Human niece, giving herself deeply set eyes, a sharper jawline, a more pronounced noble nose, and a head full of flaxen, platinum hair.
+For shoes, the pair Gwen had given her had been ruined by excessive use, so she had Pao find her a replacement in albino-snake leather from a place called Italy as a homage to her useless brother.

 "Pao, am I beautiful?"
 Ayxin knew the answer but felt compelled to request an affirmation.